The Salty Bible

 Album scoped, multi-valued

 Release specific 14, 13, 12, 8 or 6 digit UPC/EAN barcodes.
-Usually found on the back of the case. |
+Usually found on the back of the case.
+Used to identify the exact edition of the release across streaming services and stores. |

 CATALOGNUMBER |